 Personal Data Any information (including opinions and intentions) which relates to an identified or identifiable natural person.
-Identifiable natural person Anyone who can be identified, directly or indirectly, in particular by reference to an identifier such as name, and identification number, location data, an online identifier, or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+Identifiable natural Anyone who can be identified, directly or indirectly, in particular by person reference to an identifier such as name, and identification number, location data, an online identifier, or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+Data Controller A natural or legal person, Public Authority, Agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.